JoinCODED/WS-Dart-M8-Classes/01_classes/08_private.md

 }
 ```

-Here, I created a method thats gets the balance but only if the pass code is right:
+In the example above, I created a method that gets the balance only if the pass code is right:

 ```dart
 void main() {